SAP-samples/cloud-sf-extension-cap-sample/mission/cicd/README.md

    ![Create GitHub Repo](./images/newRepository.png)

 3. Enter the name of the repository.
-For example, ‘extendUI’.
-Do not select the checkbox 'Intialize this repository with a README'.
+For example, **extendUI**.
+Do not select the checkbox **Intialize this repository with a README**.
 4. Choose create repository.

     ![Create GitHub Repo](./images/createGitRepo.png)